-The AHA recommends limiting even lean cuts of beef or skinless chicken to less than 6 ounces a day, which is about the size of two decks of cards.
+The AHA further recommends limiting even lean cuts of beef or skinless chicken to less than 6 ounces a day, which is about the size of two decks of cards.

 Even if you choose lean meats, you can easily add extra saturated fats to them during the cooking process.

-Here are some ways that heart health experts at the AHA say you can reduce excess cholesterol in your diet.
+Here are some ways that heart health experts say you can reduce your cholesterol levels through diet:

 Avoid processed meats like salami, hot dogs, or sausages.
 The most heart-healthy cuts of meat are usually labeled “choice” or “select.”
 Avoid labels like “prime.”